d-plaindoux/thicket/README.md

 class localizedPerson this:Person {
    with Person
    address : option[string]
-   changeAdress : string -> localizedPerson
+   changeAddress : string -> localizedPerson
 } {
    def name = this name
    def address = none
-   def changeAdress s = new self with address=(some s) }
+   def changeAddress s = new self with address=(some s) }
 ```